Thermo-Elasticity Problems with Evolving Microstructures: Homogenization

 \section{Homogenization}

 In this section, we present the homogenization limit of the moving boundary problem.
 As similar problems and their homogenization have already be considered in detail, we skip most of the details.
 For details regarding the method of two-scale convergence in general, we point to \cite{Al92,L02}, and for specific scenarios with similar homogenization procedures, to \cite{eden_homogenization_2019,Gahn21,Wiedemann}.
-We use $v_\e\twosc v$ to denote two-scale convergence in the sense of \cite[Definition 1]{L02}.
+We use $v_\e\twosc v$ to denote two-scale convergence in the sense of \cite[Definition 1]{L02} where we say that $w_\e\in L^2(\Omega)$ two-scale converges to $w\in L^2(\Omega\times Y)$ when